LuDanielPoyu/Compliance-Analysis-of-Corporate-Social-Responsibility-Reports/README.md

 - **Ops:** Use a `.env` config and one-command scripts for reproducible setup and runs.

 **Impact:**
-- Raised zero-shot accuracy from 52% to 72%
+- **Accuracy:** Raised zero-shot accuracy from 52% to 72%
-- Deployed across more than 80 companies, and decreased manual review time and costs by 70%.
+- **Availability:** Deployed across more than 80 companies, and decreased manual review time and costs by 70%.

 **Pipeline (simplified)**
 ```mermaid